Nutritional Supplements

 Many sales people will knowingly push unsubstantiated claims of health benefits for their products, stating much of the time that it has been researched by the brand itself.
 Many will also use shotgun argumentation as a means of blowing uninformed minds to achieve their sales goals.

 Containers will never say something like "cures cancer" because legally they cannot.
 Often they will say something like "promotes / supports / helps with" immune health.
-This has no factual implication either way and is perfectly legal, even if it is not true.
+This has no factual basis and is perfectly legal, even if it is not true.
 Sales reps will look for these on labels while showing products to show the customer to effortlessly strengthen their pitch, and make it sound as if the product does improve immune health.

 Vitamins